 This milder approach to presbyopia correction is tolerated by many more people compared with monovision.
 Approximately 97% of people are suitable for PRESBYOND® Laser Blended Vision.

-Mr Glenn Carp explains the differences between Laser Blended Vision and monovision contacts.
+In the video below, Mr Glenn Carp explains more about the difference between PRESBYOND® Laser Blended Vision and Monovision.